achabotl/pambox/docs/speech/index.rst

 the results of an experiment.

 Additionally, the models can add any other keys to the results dictionary.
 For example, a model can return some of its internal attributes, its internal representation, etc.

+.. _speech-materials:

 Speech Materials
 ----------------